Maurice J. Murphy Jr.

-Early life, education & military service
+Early life and education

-He was born in Dover, New Hampshire and graduated from Dover High School and St. Mary's Academy.
+Murphy was born in Dover, New Hampshire and graduated from Dover High School and St. Mary's Academy.
 He graduated from the College of the Holy Cross in 1950 and from Boston College Law School in 1953.
-He was admitted to the bar and commenced the practice of law in Portsmouth in 1955.
+Murphy was admitted to the bar and commenced the practice of law in Portsmouth in 1955.
 He served as an enlisted man in the United States Army in 1946 and 1947 and again in 1953 and 1954.

 Legal & political career

-He was legal counsel to the New Hampshire Senate in 1957–1958, and administrative assistant to Governor Wesley Powell from 1959 to 1961.
+Murphy was legal counsel to the New Hampshire Senate in 1957–1958, and administrative assistant to Governor Wesley Powell from 1959 to 1961.
 After serving as deputy attorney general for several months, Murphy was appointed by Governor Powell as New Hampshire Attorney General, and took office on November 4, 1961.
 Three weeks later, the longest-serving U.S. Senator, conservative Republican H. Styles Bridges, died in office.
 On December 7, 1961, Governor Powell appointed Murphy as U.S. Senator, to fill the vacancy until a November 1962 special election.
-Powell's choice of Murphy was controversial; powerful publisher William Loeb published a front-page editorial in the Manchester Union Leader attacking Powell for passing over the late Senator's widow Doloris Bridges.
+Powell's choice of Murphy was controversial; powerful publisher William Loeb published a front-page editorial in the Manchester Union Leader attacking Powell for passing over the late Senator's widow Doloris.
 Many political observers expected that Mrs. Bridges would be appointed to her husband's seat.
 Murphy voted in favor of the 24th Amendment to the U.S. Constitution.

 Murphy ran in the 1962 election in an effort to keep his seat.
 However, Murphy was challenged in the primary by Doloris Bridges, Congressman Perkins Bass, and Congressman Chester Merrow.
 Murphy finished third behind Bass and Mrs. Bridges.
 Governor Powell, too, was defeated in that primary, and in his election night speech, he referenced Loeb's opposition and added that "I'm paying the penalty for appointing a Catholic to the U.S. Senate."

-He later served on the Portsmouth Economic Commission, Portsmouth Housing Authority and was elected chairman of the board of the Portsmouth-Kittery Armed Services Committee (now called the Seacoast Shipyard Association).
+Murphy later served on the Portsmouth Economic Commission, Portsmouth Housing Authority and was elected chairman of the board of the Portsmouth-Kittery Armed Services Committee (now called the Seacoast Shipyard Association).
 He served on the New Hampshire Boundary Commission from 1973 to 1975.